gl-inet/docs3.x/docs/app/cloud.md

 ![enable-cloud-management](https://static.gl-inet.com/goodcloud/docs/enable-cloud-management.png)

-Fellow the steps above, to enable cloud management feature, choose the Data Server which is nearest your devices located.
+Follow the steps above, to enable cloud management feature, choose the Data Server which is nearest your devices located.
 There are three Data Server, 'Global', 'America' and 'Europe'.
 If your devices are neither in America nor in Europe, just select 'Global'.
 Global Data Server is at Japan.

 ## 2. Add device on GoodCloud web site